 Caution!
 ALWAYS check the casino’s terms, as some slots with a high RTP (return to player) say in excess of 97% OR slots which have a very low variance (very frequent smaller wins) OR can offer exceptionally large wins x stake, may be excluded from using bonus funds on or have a lower contribution to your WR i.e. only 75 per 100 played through.

-You can check the RTP of most slots here: Slot RTP finder
+Note!
+From May 2019 UK-based players will need to pre-verify at casinos before they can deposit and play.
+This may be done electronically by some and therefore instant, but delays are likely where documents scanned are manually checked.
+Don’t worry, we will collate information about verification timescales at UKGC casinos and bring it to you here: FAST VERIFYING CASINOS.
 The fast paying casinos may (or may not if they use automated checks) need a scan of ID before paying out, or paying out over a certain limit.
 These ‘know your customer’ (KYC) checks are normal and a requirement of their licensing conditions.
 They are not there to delay cash-outs and you only need do them once.

 These consist of a scan of photo ID such as passport or driving licence, a utility bill less than 3 months old for proof of address and scan of your depositing card or web-wallet page.
 The fast paying casinos I deal with will usually do this quickly (if they require it) and it’s always a good idea to have these in a folder ready.
 If the fast paying casinos have an upload facility in their account section, do it anyway whether they ask or not.

-STATEMENT OF WEALTH: In some cases due to EU Money Laundering and/or Problem Gambling issues a casino may request a Statement Of Wealth (Source Of Income) to determine your funds are legitimate and can explain the accumulated amount you have spent there.
+STATEMENT OF WEALTH: In some cases due to EU Money Laundering and/or Problem Gambling issues a fast paying casino may request a Statement Of Wealth (Source Of Income) to determine your funds are legitimate and can explain the accumulated amount you have spent there.
 The casinos’ criteria for triggering this request can vary but you’ll be expected to provide proof of occupation and income so at the very least payslips and bank statements would be required.
 This can be quite personal, intrusive and detailed in nature and if waiting on a withdrawal can put the player in an uncomfortable situation whereby they are reluctant to provide so much information but have no choice.
 There are also issues of confidentiality as for example if you are an affiliate or private contractor you may be pressurized into giving information that in itself is subject to a separate disclosure agreement which will therefore be breached when revealing it!
 There seems to be no common framework to the process although over time this should be established to protect all parties involved.
 For now it remains not an ideal process, so be warned!